Benhgift/work_time_percent_applet/readme.md

 You can also change the icon that appears next to the applet by passing in a number from 0-4 for `--icon_num` when you run the applet:

 `python3 main.py --icon_num=1`

+You can also run it as a full day percentage with `python3 main.py 0 0`